 Although Garrard had its first royal patron in Frederick, Prince of Wales from 1735, the relationship with the family was formalised in Queen Victoria’s reign with its appointment as Crown Jeweller in 1843.
 Commissions grew to include many of the tiaras and suites of jewellery still in the Queen’s Collection, and it is from this time the House began to create patterns that have since become signatures, like the cluster setting.
 “All of the inspiration for our pieces is rooted in our heritage,” says Claire.
 “A moment in time, or a particular royal piece we have created for example.”

-On the hand of Princess Diana, the Garrard sapphire and diamond cluster ring offered by the Prince of Wales upon their engagement in 1981 attracted attention the world over.
+Princess Diana’s engagement ring was also the Garrard sapphire and diamond cluster ring.
+This was offered by the Prince of Wales upon their engagement in 1981 attracted attention the world over.
 Now worn by the Duchess of Cambridge it continues to weave its spell.
 It is perhaps because of these associations, and the impact of the design, that cluster engagement rings have grown in popularity in recent years.

 When clients commission or purchase a House of Garrard design, they are becoming part of a wonderful history.
 Sara Prentice Creative Director